4 Important Things to Know Before Driving Under the Influence of Prescription Drugs

 While the BAC limit for driving under the influence of alcohol in Florida is clearly defined at .08%, there is no per se limit for driving under the influence of drugs.
 In order to determine whether or not you have taken controlled substances or other chemical substances, the police may ask you to submit to a urinalysis.
 The problem with this test is that it can detect chemicals as long as a week after you have taken them.

-If you find yourself in this scenario, it may be in your best interest to exercise your right to refuse the urinalysis test and contact an attorney at Russo, Pelletier, & Sullivan P.A. immediately.
+If you find yourself in this scenario, it may be in your best interest to exercise your right to refuse the urinalysis test and contact an attorney at The Law Office of Timothy Sullivan immediately.

-Call Russo, Pelletier, & Sullivan, P.A. if Charged With a DUI While Under the Influence of Prescription Drugs
+Call The Law Office of Timothy Sullivan if Charged With a DUI While Under the Influence of Prescription Drugs

 Getting charged with a DUI involving prescription drugs can be as impactful to your life as a DUI involving alcohol.
 Jail time, fines, community service, license suspension, and damage to your reputation are just a few consequences of being convicted.
-Working with Russo, Pelletier, & Sullivan P.A. means working with best DUI lawyers in Clearwater to ensure a favorable outcome.
+Working with The Law Office of Timothy Sullivan means working with best DUI lawyers in Clearwater to ensure a favorable outcome.

 Don’t put your future at risk when the solution is simple.
-Contact Russo, Pelletier & Sullivan P.A., the top DUI Attorneys in Clearwater, today for a free consultation.
+Contact our team of top DUI Attorneys in Clearwater, today for a free consultation.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.